axfor/MetaStore/README.md

 A lightweight distributed key-value store based on the Raft consensus algorithm, with support for both in-memory and RocksDB persistent storage.

-This is an enhanced version of etcd's [raft example](https://github.com/etcd-io/raft) with added RocksDB backend support for full persistence.
+This is an enhanced version of etcd's [raft](https://github.com/etcd-io/raft) with added RocksDB backend support for full persistence.

 [raft]: http://raftconsensus.github.io/